 • Strong Mint – Heals HP for 3 seconds after a one second delay

-Meg – Megpocalypse ended awhile back ended, receiving 4 nerfs and no buffs in the last update.
-That being said, she's still good now that she spawns in her Mech form.
+Meg – It's been a long time since we heard the word Megpocalypse.
+However, Meg is still good ever since she was able to spawn in her Mech form.
 Her mech can now heal on its own instead of losing HP, though she'll have to charge her super manually.
-Her mech's main attack may not have great accuracy, but her presence intimidates opponents and sends them fleeing.
+Furthermore, her mech's main attack may not have great accuracy, but her presence intimidates opponents and sends them fleeing.

-Before her nerfs, we probably would have put Meg higher on this list.
+Before her nerfs back in 2023, we probably would have put Meg higher on this list.
 Farewell, Megpocalypse, may flights of angels sing thee to thy rest.

 Amber – Hear me out here.
 I understand the frustration of Amber mains seeing her here so low, especially with her new gear that slows enemies in her oil puddles.
 But Amber has a fundamental flaw that makes her difficult to pick up and play.